-Throughout the Borough the Council will seek to ensure that highway design responds to the positive characteristics of an area and delivers high a quality public realm for all users.
+Throughout the Borough the Council will seek to ensure that highway design responds to the positive characteristics of an area and delivers a high quality public realm for all users.
 In creating new places, highway design should ensure that the needs of vehicular traffic do not predominate to the detriment of other modes of travel or to the quality of the environment created.

-Development proposals will be required to be consistent with and contribute to the implementation of the Surrey Local Transport Plan and should:
+Development proposals will be required to be consistent with, and contribute to, the implementation of the Surrey Local Transport Plan and should:

-- be well located in relation to existing transport routes and services, and be where choices in modes of transport will be available, including public transport, cycling and walking; - minimise the need for travel, through measures such as travel plans or the provision or enhancement of local services and facilities; - provide safe, convenient and attractive accesses for all, including the elderly and disabled, and others with restricted mobility, and provide links to the existing network of footways, bridleways and cycleways, so as to maximise opportunities for their use;
+- minimise the need for travel, through measures such as travel plans or the provision or enhancement of local services and facilities; - provide safe, convenient and attractive accesses for all, including the elderly and disabled, and others with restricted mobility, and provide links to the existing network of footways, bridleways and cycleways, so as to maximise opportunities for their use;